-3509 Spring Garden, Master Tenant Manager, Inc., ("3509 MTM") a Pennsylvania corporation, is the sole general partner in 3509 Spring Garden, Master Tenant, Limited Partnership ("3509 MTLP").
-3509 MTM is a wholly owned subsidiary of the University.
-The officers of 3509 MTM are also the officers and senior leadership of the University.
-As part of the new market tax credit and historic tax credit transactions, a separate, for-profit, single purpose entity was established to operate the sublease of the Dornsife Center to meet the QALICB requirements.
-3509 MTM is the non-member manager of the property and the general partner, holding a 0.01% interest in 3509 MTLP.
-3509 MTM follows a calendar based fiscal year.
+3509 Spring Garden MT Manager, Inc., ("3509 MT Manager") a Pennsylvania corporation, is the sole general partner in 3509 Spring Garden MT, LP, a Pennsylvania limited partnership ("3509 MT").
+3509 MT Manager is a wholly owned subsidiary of the University.
+The officers of 3509 MT Manager are also the officers and senior leadership of the University.
+As part of the new market tax credit and historic tax credit transactions, 3509 MT Manager and 3509 MT were established as separate, for-profit, single purpose entities to operate the sublease of the Dornsife Center to satisfy the new markets tax credit and historic tax credit requirements.
+3509 MT Manager held a 0.01% interest in 3509 MT.
+On September 30, 2020, the new market tax credit and historic tax credit financing was unwound.
+As part of the unwind, 3509 MT Manager and 3509 MT were dissolved and liquidated.
+In the liquidation, the University acquired the 10% limited partnership interest in 3509 LP previously owned by 3509 MT.
+Consequently, the University remains the direct owner of a 10% limited partnership interest in 3509 LP, and an indirect 90% limited partnership interest in 3509 LP through its ownership of 3509 GP.
+3509 MT Manager follows a calendar based fiscal year.

-3509 Spring Garden, Master Tenant, Limited Partnership
+3509 Spring Garden MT, LP